ProkopRandacek/r8/architecture.md

 # Architecture

 ## File hierarchy and short description
+run `make graph` to create a visual file hierarchy from the sources
 ```
 src
 ├── scene              - Code related to scenes and object in them.